wellzesta/MWL-components/README.md

 * Semantic-UI
 * Firebase toolbelt

+## API

 Firebase offers easy deployment.
-To deploy on firebase, see instructions below.
+The app is pre-configured to use the firebase API at **https://mwl-components.firebaseIO.com**. `ember install emberfire` installs:

+* a Firebase Adapter
+* ...

 ## Prerequisites